ve9u/vgangireddy/content/posts/sql-post-1.md

 This clause defines the list of columns that should be present in the result set.

-SELECT clause followed by list of expected column in the result set.
+SELECT clause followed by a list of the expected column in the result set.

-The expected column can be one of the below three types compare to the the relateable columns present in the given tables.
+The expected column can be one of the below three types compared to the relatable columns present in the given tables.

 1\.
-Column: The required information can be present as  column in one of the given table.
+Column: The required information can be present as a column in one of the given tables.

 For example,